-- A. Public Facilities and Housing - 1.
-The CDBG Review Board will consist of 11 members.
-The members will include three officers of North Central Planning Council, one North Central Planning Council member from each Indian Reservation and one member of North Central Planning Council from each of our six counties.
-Prior to Scoring and Ranking, each member of the CDBG Review Board will sign a "Conflict of Interest Disclosure".
+- 1. The NCPC Executive Board will serve as the CDBG Review Board.
+Prior to Scoring and Ranking, each member of the CDBG Review Board will sign a "Conflict of Interest Disclosure."
 The disclosure states that if they have a conflict of interest with any application being reviewed, that they do not take part in the ranking or discussion of that application. - 2.
-The CDBG Review Board will be responsible for reviewing, scoring, ranking and making grant award recommendations. - 3.
-Only proposals which meet the full requirements of the pre-application and those determined by Council staff to be eligible will be reviewed. - 4.
-Upon receiving proposals, Council staff will review each for eligibility and completeness.
-Prior to the CDBG Review Board meeting on August 20, 2020, staff will send to each member a project summary from the submitted pre-application. - 5.
-Staff will prepare summary reviews for each application to be given to Board members at the ranking and scoring meeting.

-- 6. Representative(s) of applicants will be given the opportunity to present their proposal to the Board at the meeting, with up to 10 minutes each for presentations and questions from the committee and staff. - 7.
-After all proposals have been reviewed by the Ranking Committee, the Board Members will score each application with points and formulas described in the scoring and ranking criteria section. - 8.
+The CDBG Review Board will be responsible for reviewing, scoring, ranking, and making grant award recommendations. - 3.
+Upon receiving proposals, Council staff will review each for eligibility and completeness prior to the CDBG Review Board meeting on August 19, 2021.
+Proposals must meet all requirement of the pre-application to be reviewed. - 4.
+Representative(s) of applicants will be given the opportunity to present their proposal to the Board at the meeting, with up to 10 minutes each for presentations and questions from the committee and staff. - 5.
+After all proposals have been reviewed by the Ranking Committee, the Board Members will score each application with points and formulas described in the scoring and ranking criteria section. - 6.
 After rankings have been determined, the Board will consider the amount requested for each project according to ranking.
-The Board reserves the right to adjust the amount of each award from the amount requested as it determines appropriate. - 9.
-The Board will establish funding levels for each project in order of ranking, but if not enough funds are available to fund an application, the Board may: - a.
+The Board reserves the right to adjust the amount of each award from the amount requested as it determines appropriate. - 7.
+The Board will establish funding levels for each project in order of ranking, if there are not enough funds are available to fund an application, the Board may:

+- a.
 Offer to the applicant the funds remaining in the allocation, and if it is not accepted, offer the funds to the next eligible applicant in order of ranking until the funds are expended; or, - b.
-Adjust the regional allocation to reflect needs by emphasis area on the timeline permitted by the State Program Distribution Statement. - 10.
+Adjust the regional allocation to reflect needs by emphasis area on the timeline permitted by the State Program Distribution Statement. - 8.
 Pre-applicants recommended for funding will be invited to submit final applications.
-Final applications which staff determines are different to the extent that the preapplication score may be reduced will be re-scored, re-ranked and funding levels altered as the Board deems necessary. - 11.
-If an applicant fails to meet the requirements of the full application within a reasonable period of time (typically 90 days from notification), the CDBG Review Board reserves the right to withdraw its recommendation of funds and recommend to another suitably ranked project. - 12.
-All final applications recommended for funding will be delivered to the Division of Community Services for review as to their compliance with Federal and State requirements and for final Financial Award. - 13.
-The City or County has the responsibility to obtain a lead based paint and asbestos certified contractor and risk assessor.
-If one is not available, the County or City must relinquish their grant allocation back to CDBG to fund other eligible projects. - B. Economic Development - 1.
-Funding recommendations under the economic development allocation, to be called the North Central Community Development Loan Fund (NCCDLF) will be made by the North Central Planning Council CDLF Review Board. - 2.
-Prior to submitting a full-application, applicants must submit a Request for Financial Assistance to North Central Planning Council to be reviewed by staff to determine eligibility.
-If the project is determined eligible for the NCPC-CDLF Program, the applicant will be notified and an Economic Development Packet will be given, which will contain the information needed to submit a full application.
+Final applications which staff determines are different to the extent that the pre-application score may be reduced will be re-scored, re-ranked and funding levels altered as the Board deems necessary. - 9.
+If an applicant fails to meet the requirements of the full application within a reasonable period of time (typically 90 days from notification), the CDBG Review Board reserves the right to withdraw its recommendation of funds and recommend to another suitably ranked project. - 10.
+All final applications recommended for funding will be delivered to the Division of Community Services for review as to their compliance with Federal and State requirements and for final Financial Award. - 11.
+The City or County has the responsibility to obtain a lead-based paint and asbestos certified contractor and risk assessor.
+If one is not available, the County or City must relinquish their grant allocation back to CDBG to fund other eligible projects.